AriFordsham/GHCWiki/type-functions-status.md

 == Parsing and Renaming ==

 Todo (high-level):
- 1. We probably don't want to write `family` and `instance` in ATs, as its implied by the context.
-However, then, the syntax becomes different between toplevel and in classes, which is also a bit annoying.
  1. Make the kind specification optional in family declarations.
 (How to do the representation in the data/newtype case is not entirely clear, as we use the presence of the kind signature at the moment to identify family declarations.)
  2. Parse and rename equality constraints in signatures.
  3. Defaults for associated type synonyms.
 (Having both a kind signature and vanilla synonym is problematic as in `RnNames.getLocalDeclBinders` its hard to see that not both of them are defining declarations, which leads to a multiple declarations error.
 Defaults are quite different from vanilla synonyms anyway, as they usually have tyvars on their rhs that do not occur on the lhs.)